Skip to main contentScroll Top

 Ambiance in Amphawa

-This is, among other things, thanks to the revitalization of the community around the floating market of Damnoen Saduak, brought up to date to promote tourism, that the floating markets will experience a second wind.
+It is, among other things, thanks to the revitalization of the community around the Damnoen Saduak floating market, brought up to date to promote tourism, that floating markets will experience a second wind.

-But at Amphawa, more than a “floating” market, these are floating restaurants.
-The goal was never to recreate an animation with boats galore selling you everything and anything as has become the case in Damnoen Saduak. À Amphawa, we take the time to live and everything revolves, like good Thais, around food.
-Emphasis is also placed on the traditional aspect of the place, with shops selling products from local agriculture, some craft production and a friendly atmosphere.
+But in Amphawa, it's more than just a "floating" market; it's a collection of floating restaurants.
+The aim was never to recreate the frenetic activity of countless boats selling everything and anything, as has become the case in Damnoen Saduak.
+In Amphawa, people take their time, and everything revolves, like in true Thai fashion, around food.
+Emphasis is also placed on the traditional aspect of the place, with shops selling locally grown produce, a few handicrafts, and a friendly, relaxed atmosphere.

 damnoen saduak photo frame 30 years ago